funkey7dan/Ex4_OS_python_test/README.md

 # Ex4_OS_python_test

 Simple tests for Ex4 in operating systems at BIU.
+##Updates:

+Merged experimental into main, it seemed to work for everyone.
+Now 'main' branch should work as expected on Planet.

 ## How-to use
 To run extract the makefile and ex4_test.py to the folder containing ex4_srv.c and ex4_client.c. run using terminal via